 Imagine leaving your angriest customers to spar with an automated script in your website’s chat window.
 Now picture your support team reading “Where is my order?” for the hundredth time and glancing at the clock, only to find six hours left in the workday.

 Luckily, you won’t have to answer that, because these are completely avoidable problems.
 Once you learn the important distinctions between chatbot software and live chat software, you’ll understand how to use them both more effectively and lower blood pressures across the board.

-To determine which solution is best for your business, let’s compare chatbots and live chat software and go through the top use cases for each type.
+To determine which solution(s) is best for your business, let’s compare chatbots and live chat software and go through the top use cases for each.

 What is live chat software?

 Live chat support connects customers with human support agents who can answer their questions and assist them with any issues.
 When a customer opens the chat box on a live chat support solution, they are connected with a real person from the company's customer support department.

 Support agents then use live chat messaging to address customer inquiries and walk customers through the solution to their problem.

 Interested in getting live chat software?
 Check out one of these lists for tailored recommendations: